 So have I convinced you to try the easy way of making turkey this year?
 I hope so.
 I hope you also check out adding Meiomi Pinot Noir and Modelo Especial to your fall dinner menus!

 Don’t forget to pin this recipe on your favorite Pinterest board

-Chile Rubbed Turkey Tenderloin Recipe:
+Fast and Easy Chile Rubbed Grilled Turkey Tenderloin Recipe

 - 2 Lbs Turkey tenderloins

 - 1 Bottle Modelo Especial© beer If marinating

 For the Chile rub: